Essential items to keep in your car

 • Cleaning kit (For example: cleaning solution, paper towels, regular towels, plastic bags, etc.)

 In addition to having the right items on hand for your pet, many insurance companies, including Grange Insurance, provide pet injury coverage for your auto policy so your four-legged friend is protected each time you hit the road.
-Talk to your independent insurance agent to learn whether your car insurance will cover pet injuries in an accident.
+Jennifer Nix explains, “If your domestic dog or cat is injured or dies as a result of an auto accident while it is a passenger in your vehicle, the coverage provides up to $1,000 for reasonable and customary veterinary expenses.”

 Some items are just helpful to have at hand when you’re in the car.
 Stock your car appropriately depending on your unique needs.
 Some items could include: